 Two times the punch

-Raytheon is developing a long-range missile for the Army’s Precision Strike Missile requirement that will allow the Army to field twice as many missiles on its existing launch vehicles.
-Thin and sleek, it will fire two missiles from a single weapons pod, slashing the cost.
-The new missile also flies farther, packs more punch and has a better guidance system than the current weapon.
+Raytheon is developing a long-range missile for the U.S. Army’s Precision Strike Missile requirement, one that will field twice as many missiles on its existing launch vehicles.

 “We're looking to replace a design originally from the 1980s," said Greg Haynes, a Raytheon manager leading the company’s campaign for a new precision strike weapon.
 “Missile technology has come a long way.”

 Raytheon is wrapping up a series of test and integration activities leading up to the first flight test.
 The DeepStrike missile passed its preliminary design review, in which the Army evaluated a number of aspects of the design, from its guidance system to its lethality and propulsion system.

 Shortly thereafter, Raytheon completed a successful static test of the DeepStrike missile’s rocket motor, advancing it to the next stage in development.
 In the latest test, the company detonated a warhead for the missile in a controlled environment, exceeding Army performance requirements.

 As part of the development, the company adapted its new launch pod missile container for the Army’s M270 MLRS and M142 HIMARS, which will be able to hold two and four missiles respectively, doubling the existing load.

 The ability to fit two DeepStrike missiles in an existing launcher is a significant leap over existing tactical missiles.

 “Since most of these were produced in the late '90s, you run into what we call ‘end of shelf life,’ where the motors and such are no longer reliable,” said former Army colonel John Weinzettle, now a program manager in Raytheon’s Advanced Missile Systems business.